adlane98/twibot/README.md

 The aim of this project is to make a bot able to play a game named Twinit using AI and some image processing techniques.

+Here is provided two versions:
+- One in Python, one can execute with `python main.py`
+- The other one in C++ version in `twibotcpp`.

+The C++ version is faster than the Python version.
+I also worked on it more.
+I recommend using it than the Python version.

 ## What is Twinit?

 Twinit is a game where the goal is to be the faster among your opponents to point out two identical cards.